Air Purifiers: Ratings of Sources

 by Ed Sherbenou

-Our AssessmentAir-Purifier-Power.com is dedicated exclusively to air-purifier information, providing general background on air-quality issues as well as detailed reviews of more than 70 air purifiers and a top 10 list.
-All reviews are written by Ed Sherbenou, who has multiple-chemical sensitivity and uses several of the units in his home and office.
-Ratings are based on 10 criteria, including construction quality, ozone issues, gas and odor removal, noise level and price-performance ratio.
-The IQAir HealthPro Plus is the top-rated air purifier, followed by the Blueair 650E.
-The Honeywell Enviracaire 50250-N is rated the best value.
+Our AssessmentAir-Purifier-Power.com is dedicated exclusively to air-purifier information, providing general background on air-quality issues as well as detailed reviews of more than 85 air purifiers and a top 10 list.
+Ed Sherbenou, who has multiple-chemical sensitivity and uses several of the units in his home and office, rates air purifiers based on 10 criteria, including construction quality, ozone issues, gas and odor removal, noise level and price-performance ratio.

 by Editors of the Association of Home Appliance Manufacturers